 Recent work by Dr. James Lo from Weill Cornell Medicine suggests that spikes in blood sugar may be caused by low levels of the hormone in the body called adiponectin.
 This hormone, created in the fat cells, sensitizes other cells in the body to insulin, thus helping to regulate blood sugar.
-SARS-CoV-2, however, seems to cause fat cells to malfunction and reduce their production of adiponectin and causing insulin resistance.
+SARS-CoV-2, however, seems to cause fat cells to malfunction and reduce their production of adiponectin causing insulin resistance.
 Dysregulation in blood sugar is common in many infectious states.

 Short-Term Diabetes from COVID

 A new study led by Harvard Medical School researchers concluded that some of the newly diagnosed cases of diabetes may be a transitory condition related to the acute stress of the SARS-CoV-2 infection.
 They believe that some of the new cases are the result of a condition called stress hyperglycemia.
-Stress hyperglycemia occurs when an acute illness, such as COVID causes a temporary spike in glucose levels.
+Stress hyperglycemia occurs when an acute illness, such as COVID, causes a temporary spike in glucose levels.
 For these patients, while treatment may be necessary at the start, it is likely to resolve with time.
 This means that patients with new-onset diabetes requiring treatment should be monitored and followed closely to see how their condition changes.

 Managing New Diabetes

 If you are experiencing Long COVID symptoms, including newly diagnosed diabetes, it is important that you find a multidisciplinary team of medical professionals to address all of your Long COVID symptoms and help manage your blood sugar levels.
-At RTHM, our multi-disciplinary team of specialists focuses on every aspect of your health, with the goal to help you achieve a better quality of life that allows you to move forward.
+At RTHM, our multi-disciplinary team of specialists focuses on every aspect of your health, with the goal of helping you achieve a better quality of life that allows you to move forward.
 To learn more about how RTHM can help, contact us today.